-It is considered that the development would enhance the character and appearance of Castlefield Conservation Area and would not have a significant detrimental impact on the settings of nearby listed buildings.
-The development has sought to minimise potential for overlooking and loss of sunlight and daylight.
-The proposal would regenerate a site that currently has a negative impact on the area and would improve the public realm and permeability within the area.
+It is considered that the development would not have a significant detrimental impact on the settings of nearby listed buildings or on the character and appearance of the nearby Castlefield Conservation Area.
+The development would have an acceptable impact on residential amenity and would regenerate a site that currently has a negative impact on the area, including improving the public realm and permeability within the area.